hanazuki/isc-kea.deb/doc/sphinx/arm/dhcp4-srv.rst

        ...
    }

-Most of the parameters in the "option-data" structure are optional and can be omitted in some circumstances, as discussed in :ref:`dhcp4-option-data-defaults`.
+Most of the parameters in the ``option-data`` structure are optional and can be omitted in some circumstances, as discussed in :ref:`dhcp4-option-data-defaults`.

 It is possible to specify or override options on a per-subnet basis.
-If clients connected to most subnets are expected to get the same values of a given option, administrators should use global options; it is possible to override specific values for a small number of subnets.
+If clients connected to most subnets are expected to get the same values of a given option, administrators should use global options.
 On the other hand, if different values are used in each subnet, it does not make sense to specify global option values; rather, only subnet-specific ones should be set.